Each time that I visit the Smoky Mountain Region we always discover so many fun things to do and find so many reasons to want to come back.

 Picture the Bellagio Fountains, only smaller.
 The Island Show Fountain is fun to watch both during the day and at night.

-Every 30 minutes, Monday- Sunday you can catch a show starting at the top of the hour from 10am-11:30 incorporating dancing water that can shoot as high as 60 feet in the air choreographed to music, with additional colored lights at night.
+Every 30 minutes, Monday- Sunday you can catch a show starting at the top of the hour from 10am-11:30pm.
+The fountains incorporate dancing water that can shoot as high as 60 feet in the air!
+The show is choreographed to music, with additional colored lights at night.

-You will find plenty of seating surrounding the fountain circle but keep in mind that the rocking chairs are very popular so try to claim your chair before several minutes before the show starts.
+You will find plenty of seating surrounding the fountain circle but keep in mind that the rocking chairs are very popular.
+Try to claim your chair several minutes before the show starts.

 Walk, Bike or Fish on the Riverwalk Greenway